 Table 4-2 summarizes the recent history of the roof extensometers in the Waste Shaft Station.
 Extensometer 51X-GE-00268 (W-30) is installed in a hole drilled into the roof of the station.
-Extensometers 51X-GE-00356 and 51X-GE-00357 monitor fracture dilation along the shaft wall above the east brow.
+Extensometers 51X-GE-00356 and 51X-GE-00357 monitored fracture dilation along the shaft wall above the east brow and were mined out during the remediation activities at the Waste Shaft Station.
+Extensometer 51X-GE-00404 was installed in the Waste Shaft Station (E-32 in April 2009).